tiansiyuan/kubeflow-docs/docs/user-guide/mlmd.rst

 * Which training run led to this model?
 * When was the failed model pushed?

-Below graphic shows a high-level overview of the various components that are part of MLMD.
+Below diagram shows a high-level overview of the various components of MLMD.

     .. image:: ../_static/user-guide-mlmd-overview.png